saulbaizman-teaching/screenshooter/README.md

 ![screen-recording.png](screen-recording.png)

-Open System Preferences, navigate to the Security & Privacy pane, click the Privacy tab, scroll down to Screen Recording, and tick the checkbox for Terminal.
+Open System Settings, navigate to the Privacy & Security pane, scroll down to Screen & System Audio Recording, and toggle the switch for Terminal.
 When prompted, quit Terminal and open it again.

 ## stopping screenshooter